galvestontx/malicious_prosecution/README.md

 # Malicious Prosecution

 ***Facts:*** Galveston County has a history of criminalizing poverty.
 The documents on this page is evidence of the latest acts of terror the Galveston County Government has waged against persons that do not have access to the financial system, thus cannot hire defense.
-Hundreds if not Thousands of pages of documents will be released on this page throughout the year.
 These acts are inflicted upon tens of thousands of people every year in Galveston County alone.